mjyc/dotfiles/README.md

 # Mike's dotfiles

 This repo is my attempt to upgrade my previous [setup files repo](https://github.com/mjyc/ubuntu-setups) to [dotfiles](http://dotfiles.github.io/) styled repo.
-This repo is mostly inspired from [Paul's dotfiles repo](https://github.com/paulirish/dotfiles).
+Most files in this repo are shamelessly copied from [Paul's dotfiles](https://github.com/paulirish/dotfiles).

+## install the necessary apps

+My basic setup is captured in `install-deps.sh` which adds homebrew, z, etc.